Elegantly Wasted: Background

 In June 1994, INXS ended their US contract with Atlantic Records, and signed a new worldwide record deal with PolyGram/Mercury Records; however, the group agreed to release one final record through the Atlantic label - The Greatest Hits.
 Released several months later on 31 October, the compilation included two new songs: "The Strangest Party (These Are the Times)" and "Deliver Me".

 After a long break, INXS reconvened in 1996 to record their tenth studio album, Elegantly Wasted, their last with Hutchence.
 In 1995, Hutchence already began work on his self-titled solo album; the project was put on hold until Elegantly Wasted was completed.
 In an interview with The Album Network magazine in March 1997, Hutchence said, "We really wanted to get off the old carousel for a while.
 As a band, we have recorded an album every twelve to eighteen months over the last five or six years.
 This helped to create a situation resulting in a lot of personal and business friction within the band, as well as the record label, at the time of the completion of our last studio album Full Moon, Dirty Hearts.
 With the completion of the album, we also fulfilled our contract with Atlantic Records.
 So, it just seemed like the logical time to take a break".

-PolyGram studios in London paired the band with Canadian producer Bruce Fairbairn, their first and only collaboration.